 DVD Collection: The Library houses a small DVD collection of titles recommended by faculty for in-class use.
 The Library houses the DVD behind the Reserves/Circulation Desk and the titles are arranged alphabetically by title name.
 To search this collection by subject, simply go the Advanced Search in the Library Catalog (http://dvoyager01.vcccd.edu:7208/vwebv/searchAdvanced) and limit your search to "Videorecording" as a format type.
-Presently the College does not have a streaming media/video collection but as of this writing (Sept 2016) the Library is exploring this option.
+The Library also offers a streaming media/video collection called Swank.
+For more information, go to: